 If your body doesn't make enough or any insulin, or if your cells resist the insulin your body makes, the glucose can't get into them and you have no energy.
 This can make you more hungry and tired than usual.

 Peeing more often and being thirstier.
 The average person usually has to pee between four and seven times in 24 hours, but people with diabetes may go a lot more.

 Why?
 Normally your body reabsorbs glucose as it passes through your kidneys.
-But when diabetes pushes your blood sugar up, your body may not be able to bring it all back in.
-It will try to get rid of the extra by making more urine, and that takes fluids.
+But when diabetes pushes your blood sugar up, your kidneys may not be able to bring it all back in.
+This causes the body to make more urine, and that takes fluids.

 You'll have to go more often.
 You might pee out more, too.
 Because you're peeing so much, you can get very thirsty.
 When you drink more, you'll also pee more.

 Dry mouth and itchy skin.
 Because your body is using fluids to make pee, there's less moisture for other things.
 You could get dehydrated, and your mouth may feel dry.
 Dry skin can make you itchy.